amamgee/DES222ProcessJournal/index.md

 <img src="https://topdevs.org//storage/pictures/0e/b5/0eb534c148ba1f84fdbb4ee629b90d57e2b603e89dd5e5403b8f0a45cf5cf624.5ff30c64.146ab620.jpeg" alt="Geolocation/Top Devs">

 ## Project Overview
-This project is a mobile web application that utilizes mobile device sensors (geolocation and device orientation) to create a responsive, context-aware user experience.
+This project is a mobile web application that utilises mobile device sensors (geolocation and device orientation) to create a responsive, context-aware user experience.
 The app changes its interface and functionality based on the user's location and the orientation of their mobile device.

 ## Table of Contents
 1. [Project Concept & Research](#project-concept-&-research)